Georg Karpel-Massler, M.D., Ph.D.

 I am striving for a better understanding of the biology of malignant diseases such as glioblastoma and to learn how to overcome therapeutic resistance.
 The diversity of different dysregulated tumor-driving pathways within the same tumor represents one of the central characteristics responsible for the fact that solid tumors are so difficult to treat.
 Considering this premise, it seems unlikely that one reagent that targets one dysregulated oncogenic pathway only, will suffice for an efficient treatment of cancerous diseases such as glioblastoma.

-Therefore, my work focuses on combining multiple reagents targeted at different aspects of oncogenic signaling to ultimately allow for a better tumor control and eventually even to overcome these diseases.
+Therefore, my work focuses on combining multiple treatment modalities targeted at different aspects of tumor cell features and oncogenic signaling to ultimately allow for a better tumor control and eventually even to overcome these diseases.

 Selected Publications